AnhTVc/OpenVPN-IOS/README.md

 Simplest OpenVPN setup: [Static Key Mini-HOWTO](http://openvpn.net/index.php/open-source/documentation/miscellaneous/78-static-key-mini-howto.html)

 if you are interested or have problems when use, pls contact me

 skype: tranvietanh.hust@gmail.com
 email: tranvietanh.hust@gmail.com

+Do not hesitate, just a small fee I will help you complete the OpenVPN project on IOS